ChenxuanWei0428/ChenxuanWei0428/README.md

 - 👋 Hi, I’m Chenxuan Wei
-- ✨ I am currently a Honour Math Student at University of Waterloo
+- ✨ I am currently a Combinatorics and Optimization Student at University of Waterloo
 - 🌱 I’m currently learning Python and Javascript
-- 💞️ I’m looking to practice on develop projects and apps, and coop for 2021 Fall term
+- 💞️ I’m looking to practice on develop projects and apps.
 - 📫 If you want to reach me, please contract me via discord Austinininin#5185 or wechat number cz136438

 <!---